Unresolved sideband photon recoil spectroscopy of molecular ions: Simulations of unresolved photon recoil spectra

 \subsubsection{Simulation of motional population spectra}

-Scanning the laser frequency $\omega_L$ across the resonance of the $\ket{v=0,J=1}$ - $\ket{v'=1,J'=0}$ transition, we get the motional population spectra.
-In Fig. \ref{mot_pop_MgH}, we present two such spectra for $\Gamma_L/2\pi = 50$ MHz, $I_L= 7.07$ Wcm$^{-2}$ $=2.08 \times 10^{4} I_{sat}^L$ and for spectroscopy times $\tau_{spec}=\SI{10}{\milli\second}$ and $\SI{50}{\milli\second}$ ($\tau_{scaled} = $ 3280 and 16400).
-For these parameters one clearly sees the effect of motional state depletion, but the higher weakly populated states now have a spectral response reflecting the gaussian linewidth of the laser.
-Another difference from the \Mg case is the increased background stemming from trap heating, effectively decreasing the signal depth.
-As evident from the solid and dashed blue curves, the much higher heating rate of the IP mode results in a much smaller signal depth.
-This clearly shows the advantage of performing readout on the OP mode instead of the IP mode.
+By scanning the laser frequency $\omega_L$ across the resonance of the $\ket{v=0,J=1}$ - $\ket{v'=1,J'=0}$ transition, we obtain the motional population spectra.
+In Fig. \ref{mot_pop_MgH}, we present two such spectra for $\Gamma_L/2\pi = 250$ MHz, $I_L = \SI{7}{\watt\per\centi\meter\squared}=4 \times 10^{3} I_{sat}^L$ and for spectroscopy times $\tau_{\text{spec}}=\SI{10}{\milli\second}$ and $\SI{50}{\milli\second}$ ($\tau_{\text{scaled}}^L = $ 655 and 3277).
+For these parameters one clearly sees the effect of motional state depletion, but the higher weakly populated states now have a spectral response reflecting the Gaussian line shape of the laser.
+Another difference from the \Mg case is the increased background stemming from trap-induced heating, effectively decreasing the signal depth after readout.
+As evident from the solid blue and red curves, the much higher trap-induced heating rate of the IP mode (blue curve) results in a much smaller spectral depth.
+This clearly shows the advantage of performing readout on the OP mode instead of the IP mode, and that the two-pulse technique presented in Sec. \ref{expComparison} where both modes are addressed is not beneficial for the specific parameters.
+However, it can be for larger $R_{\text{abs,0}}^{\text{res},L}$.
+Yet, for a large enough laser beam waist of $\sim \SI{200}{\micro\meter}$ for easy alignment on $^{24}$MgH$^+$, we are experimentally limited by the available laser power to $I_L = \SI{20}{\watt\per\centi\meter\squared}$ and since we want to apply a broad laser linewidth to search for the target transition, we conclude that detection on the OP mode only is the best initial strategy to obtain a signal for the present example case.
+Once the target transition has been determined better such that $\Gamma_L$ can be decreased, the two-pulse technique will quickly become beneficial.